PART ONE OF THREE: What the heck is an Energy Rating?

-Quite often I am asked what I do for a living, and when I tell people one of the services we provide is 6-star energy rating reports, I’m often met with a blank face and a raised eyebrow.
+Quite often I am asked what I do for a living, and when I tell people one of the services we provide is 6-star energy rating reports, I’m often met with a blank face and

 If you have been to an appliance store selling white goods and electronics, you will more than likely see a label displayed on the corner of the product showing a few stars.
 Some products will display an electricity-guzzling 1 or 2 stars, while others may have 5 stars, but the intention of this labelling is to illustrate to the consumer how much power is used to operate the product and provides a direct energy comparison between products and brands.

 With this in mind, we can relate a similar concept to the way in which energy ratings are applied to home designs.
 Let’s break it down simply by discussing the way in which Australian practice has changed over time.

 Through the decades, Australia had been building homes and energy efficiency wasn’t really something that was thought about in great depth.
 This meant that the only thing separating us from the outside weather was some plasterboard, timber stud walls and some form of external cladding like brick or weatherboard.
 So, if you are wondering why your home might feel a bit like the Arctic during the colder months, or a sauna when we get consecutive 30 degree days, it is because the way we used to build offered little weather protection, which also ultimately leads to expensive power bills.